 Length: 30 minutes

 In addition to my structured presentations, I also offer fully custom workshops, trainings, and talks tailored to your unique needs.
 Whether you’re planning a community event, staff development session, classroom visit, or something entirely different, I’m confident we can create a program that fits your audience, goals, and focus.
-Simply reach out and share what you’re hoping to accomplish—I’ll work with you to design something meaningful, engaging, and aligned with the outcomes you care about most.

 I offer guided walking tours of the Ada Cemetery on behalf of the Ada Historical Society, highlighting the stories of notable individuals buried there and bringing local history to life.
 These tours give community members a chance to explore a beautiful, often underappreciated gem in Ada while learning about the people who helped shape the area.